-(7) The Chair randomly selects the 10 voting voluteers from the pool of names of volunteers using a method that can be independently verified to be unbiased and fair.
+(7) The Chair randomly selects the 10 voting volunteers from the pool of names of volunteers using a method that can be independently verified to be unbiased and fair.

 A method is fair if each eligible volunteer is equally likely to be selected.
-A method is unbiased if no one can influence its outcome.
+A method is unbiased if no one can influence its outcome in favor of a specific outcome.